-Once you have the base measurements, you need to cut your fabric out.
-For the most accurate measurements for each cushion panel, add 1" to the width and depth measurements to get a 1/2" seam allowance around the entire piece.
+Once you have the base measurements, you need to cut your fabric.
+To get the most accurate measurements for each cushion panel, add one inch to the width and depth measurements to get a half-inch seam allowance around the entire piece.
 This gives you the panel measurements for the top and bottom of the cushion.

 For the length of the cushion side panels, take the original base measurements for all four sides of the top panel and add them together.
-Then, add another 1" to that number for the seam allowance.
-To get the height of the side panel, measure the height of the foam cushion you picked, then add an additional 1" for the seam allowance.
+Then add another one inch to that number for the seam allowance.
+To get the height of the side panel, measure the height of the foam cushion you picked, then add one inch for the seam allowance.

-Remember the old adage: Measure twice and cut once.
+Remember the adage: Measure twice and cut once.
 Confirming the correct measurements now will save you from wasted material and discomfort later.

-With your measurements double-checked for accuracy, you’re now ready to cut out your fabric pieces.
-You’ll need to cut out a top and bottom panel for every cushion you are making as well as a side panel.
+With your measurements double-checked for accuracy, you’re now ready to cut your fabric pieces.
+You’ll need to cut a top and bottom panel for every cushion you are making as well as a side panel.
 You also need to do the following when cutting outdoor cushion covers: